-Louise Haloran is a pretty, greedy young lady who, when her husband John dies of a heart attack, does not hesitate in hiding his body and pretend he went away on a business trip in order not to lose the inheritance.
+Louise Haloran (Luana Anders) is a pretty, greedy young lady who, when her husband John (Peter Read) dies of a heart attack, does not hesitate in hiding his body and pretending he went away on a business trip in order not to lose the inheritance.

-So she travels to Ireland to meet her husband's mother and two brothers and finds out a strange family, still haunted by the tragic death of the youngest child, sister Kathleen, when she was just a child.
+So she travels to Ireland to meet her husband's mother, Lady Haloran (Ethne Dunn), and his two brothers, Richard (William Campbell) and Billy (Bart Patton).
+She finds a strange family, still haunted by the tragic death of the youngest child, sister Kathleen, when she was just a little girl.

 And someone has decided to start axing people to death...

 - Accidental Murder: How Billy killed Kathleen.

 - An Axe to Grind: As Louise found out firsthand.

 - Axe-Crazy: Billy, and their weapon of choice was actually an axe.

 - Alas, Poor Villain: Billy's death is probably the saddest scene in the movie.

 - Cymbal-Banging Monkey: How to make the monkey even creepier?
 Have him wielding an axe instead of banging cymbals.